zaanstad/ZaanAtlas/README.md

-# GeoExplorer
+# ZaanAtlas

-These instructions describe how to deploy GeoExplorer assuming you have a copy of the application source code from GitHub.
+These instructions describe how to deploy the [ZaanAtlas](https://geo.zaanstad.nl/zaanatlas) assuming you have a copy of the application source code from GitHub.

 ## Getting a copy of the application

-To get a copy of the application source code, use subversion:
+To get a copy of the application source code, use git:

-    git clone git://github.com/opengeo/GeoExplorer.git
+    git clone git@github.com:zaanstad/ZaanAtlas.git

 ## Dependencies

-The GeoExplorer repository contains what you need to run the application as a servlet with an integrated persistence layer.
+The ZaanAtlas repository contains what you need to run the application as a servlet with an integrated persistence layer.
 Due to its age, the application only runs under Java 5.

 To assemble the servlet or run in development mode, you need [Ant](http://ant.apache.org/).